jesterKing/literate/README.md

 Code fragments can reference other code fragments in code by using the code fragment tag `<<some identifying string>>`.

+If a fragment use is indented the indentation will be maintained for its realization.
+This makes it suitable for use with languages like Python that use indentation to denote scope.

 The command `Literate: Process` (`literate.process`) will process all `.literate` documents found in the (first) workspace folder.